tasket/wyng-backup/doc/Wyng_User_Reference.md

 Use the newest local snapshot, if one is available, as a baseline for the `receive` process.
 This can result in greatly accelerated receiving of archived volumes as only the differences between the snapshot and the requested version of the volume will be transferred.

 Implies `--use-snapshot`.

+#### `--req-snapshot-`

+Require `receive` to fetch the volume(s) from local snapshots.
+If a volume's snapshot is not available, the volume will be skipped and reported as an error when `receive` is finished.

 #### `--save-to=<path>`